cooperative-computing-lab/cctools/doc/man/md/resource_monitor.md

 ## COPYRIGHT

-The Cooperative Computing Tools are Copyright (C) 2005-2019 The University of Notre Dame.
+The Cooperative Computing Tools are Copyright (C) 2005-2021 The University of Notre Dame.
 This software is distributed under the GNU General Public License.
 See the file COPYING for details.

-CCTools 8.0.0 DEVELOPMENT released on
+CCTools 8.0.0 DEVELOPMENT